PADDLE BOARDING FOR OCEAN CONSERVATION

 Two women, two paddles, one island, one dream.

-In June 2018 Cat Friend and Valerie Bisbal will be paddle boarding around the Spanish island of Mallorca (often known as Majorca) to raise money and awareness for ocean conservation.
-This website is about the challenge, the cause and their plans and enables you to follow their progress.
+In June 2018 Cat Friend and Valerie Bisbal became the first people in the world to paddle board around the Spanish island of Mallorca (often known as Majorca).
+They did this to raise money and awareness for ocean conservation.
+This website is about the challenge and the cause.

-First to create a new world record in being the first to people on a Stand Up Paddleboard (SUP) to circumnavigate the island.
-This is no mean feat.
+First creating a new world record: Cat and Valerie completed their circumnavigation of the island by Stand Up Paddleboard (SUP) in 24 days (June 1st-June 24th 2018) from Soller, clockwise to back to Soller.
+This was no mean feat.
 Mallorca measures 70km east to west and 100km north to south, providing 555km of coastline.
 Steep cliffs dominate the north coast of the island and whilst being beautiful in rugged scenery there are few places to land and shelter.

-Second to raise funds and awareness for Asociación Ondine who help fund projects to remove plastic and other material in our seas that harm fish, dolphins and other sea creatures and contaminate our beaches.
+Second to raise funds and awareness for marine conservation and the ocean plastics crisis.
+Funds raised go to the Mallorcan charity Asociación Ondine who help fund projects to remove plastic and other material in our seas that harm fish, dolphins and other sea creatures and contaminate our beaches.
 Last year Asociación Ondine removed 2.2 tonnes of rubbish from Mallorca’s beaches and 600m of ghost nets (lost or left fishing net) from the surrounding seas.

 Cat and Valerie

-Cat (British, 28) and Valerie (Mallorcan, 41) will be paddling by day and camping overnight so finding places to shelter and arranging to pick up provisions makes this into an expedition rather than an excursion.
+Cat (British, 28) and Valerie (Mallorcan, 41) paddled by day and camped overnight.
+They found places to shelter and arranged to pick up provisions making this into an expedition rather than an excursion.
 You can read about the plans here.

 After meeting in 2017 they formed a bond in their mutual love of the seas and set themselves this challenge.
 Their concern over polluting the seas and the volume of plastic floating around the shores lead them to want to do more for their island and the Ballearic Sea.